fivenorth-io/loop-sdk/docs/server.md

 Executes a previously prepared and signed submission.

-### Legacy Pending Network Fee Methods
+### Pending Network Fee Methods

-These methods support the existing pending network fee flow used before Fee Balance.
+These methods support the pending network fee flow.

 #### `loop.estimateGas(payload)`

-Returns the legacy server-side network fee estimate before submission.
+Returns the server-side network fee estimate before submission.
 For Server SDK Fee Balance handling, use `loop.prepareSubmission(...)`.

 #### `loop.checkDueGas(trackingId?)`

-Returns the current legacy pending network fee for the authenticated party.
+Returns the current pending network fee for the authenticated party.
 When `trackingId` is provided, it targets that exact pending charge.

 #### `loop.payGas(trackingId)`

-Prepares the legacy pending network fee transfer for the specified tracking ID, signs the returned transaction hash with the server signer, and executes the payment.
+Prepares the pending network fee transfer for the specified tracking ID, signs the returned transaction hash with the server signer, and executes the payment.

 ## 4. Using the Provider (advanced)